Visa policy of Suriname

-A foreign national wishing to enter Suriname must obtain a visa unless they are a citizen of one of the eligible visa exempt countries or tourist card eligible countries.
+As of 1 May 2023, most visitors wishing to enter Suriname can stay without a visa for up to 90 days.
+However, visitors from some countries must first obtain a visa before being allowed into the country.
 Surinamese visas are documents issued with the stated goal of regulating and facilitating migratory flows.
 All visitors must hold a passport valid for 6 months.

 Visa exemption

-From 1 July 2022, Suriname unilaterally abolished the requirement to obtain a visa for Suriname for all nationalities if entering for tourism purposes or family visits.
-However, an entry fee of USD 25 or 25 euros is required to be paid online prior to arrival.
-The exemption from paying an entry fee applies to holders of CARICOM Passports and holders of a passport issued by the Vatican City.
+With the exception of nations mentioned in the next chapter, all other nations may enter Suriname without a visa if travelling for tourism or family visits.
+However, an entry fee of USD 50 or 50 euros is required to be paid online prior to arrival.
+The exemption from paying at the entry fee applies to the following groups of travelers below: